marendale/py-crawler/README.md

 npm run dev
 ```

-The React application should now be running and accessible via `http://localhost:3000` (or another port if 3000 is busy).
+The React application should now be running and accessible via `http://localhost:5173` (or another port if 5173 is busy).

 ## Usage

 Enter a url into the input form and click the `start crawl` button.
 You should then see the crawler begin to populate the table.
 If you want to stop, click the `pause crawl` button.
 You will then be given the option to `resume crawl` or `end crawl`, end crawl will discard all information, resume crawl will continue populating the table from where it was stopped.

-## License

-Distribute under the MIT license.
-See `LICENSE` for more information.

 ## Project